 On the way home while driving I was thinking I need to come home and just relax and do nothing the whole day, let hubby finish the day get the cooking and the dinner done and all the rest.

-All those thoughts shuttered when I hit home and went in the garden (my top favorite time in the garden is now) saw my beautiful Cala lilies and my herbs and the freshly looking grass I came back to life and felt suddenly so invigorated.
+All those thoughts shuttered when I hit home and went in the garden (my top favorite time in the garden is now) saw my beautiful Cala lilies and my herbs and the freshly looking grass.
+I instantaneously came back to life and felt suddenly so invigorated.

 Here’s a shot of one corner of my paradise, what do you think?

-I remember saying to Jesu that wished I could just move my kitchen out there in the middle of my garden to do all my cooking.
+I remember saying to Jesu ( those who don’t know who Jesu is – he’s my lovely hubby) that wished I could just move my kitchen out there in the middle of my garden to do all my cooking.

 This cute ’n nice pasta makes kids so happy and gives the dish especially salads like this a really nice texture finding those tiny pasta grains all throughout.
 It’s just lovely.